Igoorpr/PowerScripts/README.md

 Power Scripts

-A set of simple scripts to automate recurring tasks in a development environment.
+A set of simple scripts to automate recurring tasks in a development environment.<br>

+Important: Before running the script, make sure all directory paths are properly configured.

 - Smart File Copy<br>
 	Copies only recently modified files.<br>